tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 **Quirk:** Gets confused between past and present.
 The past was better, damn it.

+#### Scales of Umbraxatar

+_Recharge 16+:_ Only sorcerers can benefit from this armor.
+Only sorcerers are mad enough to wear it.
+This armor is made from scales taken from Umbraxatar, living dragonscales infused with the power of the Shadowfell.
+You gain an extra Sorcerer talent, which must be spent on either Blood Link or Chromatic Destroyer Heritage.
+Got both those talents already?
+Then have a free feat, which must be spend on augmenting one of those talents.
+You may also channel Umbraxatar's power.
+This lets you gather power as a quick action, but Umbraxatar gets a say in the spellcasting.
+He might have his own ideas about the choice of targets, or demand that you carry out some particular course of action or repay him by doing him some service.
+Of course, if you’re wearing this armor, you must be a loyal ally of a chromatic dragon, and so you will have no qualms whatsoever about letting him sniff around inside your soul...

+**Quirk:** The dividing line between you and Her gets blurrier every day.

+---

 ## Belt, Swordbelt, Kilt, Skirt, Girdle, Sash

 ### Default Bonus